-- 1 The default admin password is 1234. - 2 If this does not work, you have to reset the device to its factory defaults.
+- 1 The default admin password is the wireless key printed on the back of the Device. - 2 If this does not work, you have to reset the device to its factory defaults.
 See Section 1.6 on page 22.

 I cannot see or access the Login screen in the web configurator.